luloxi/quaxly-dapp/README.md

 ### "nonce too low" / Pending transaction stuck:

-If you get this error when submitting level instance, it's because you used some nonces to send the transactions that attack the level.
+If you get this error when trying to use your wallet again after using it for interacting with the blockchain with this repo, it's because you used some nonces to send the transactions that deploy or interact with the contracts.
 In your MetaMask, go to **Settings > Advanced > Reset Account**

 ### Don't have Goerli ETH/Mumbai MATIC